dhanasekars/Daily-Python-Practise/README.md

 ## April 2023
 ### Skipped days
 1. April 25
+2. April 29
+3. April 30

 [Apr 2023](https://github.com/dhanasekars/Daily-Python-Practise/tree/main/2023/04%20)

+`230 days of check in`

 http://www.pythonchallenge.com/ For the crazy ones  :-)

 ## May 2023

-Ask ChatGPT for a python package everyday and write some quick code reading only official documentation.
+Ask ChatGPT for a python package every day and write some quick code reading only official documentation.